shraiysh/shraiysh.github.io/index.md

 ## About me

 I am a Compiler Enginner at AMD, currently working on the Fortran team for HPC workloads.
-I am working on static data race detection for OpenMP programs(LLVM) and on static analysis of C/C++ code for coding standards.
-I have also worked on MLIR.
-I am also interested in Programming Languages and Operating Systems.
+I am currently working on the LLVM Project.
+I am also interested in Programming Verification and Operating Systems.
 I am a [CSE IITH](https://cse.iith.ac.in/) Alumnus and I play Table Tennis.

 ## Education